orchestral/toolkit-docs/testbench/cli.md

 ## Available Commands

-`testbench` CLI also introduces few commands to help your packages development.
+`testbench` CLI also introduces a few commands to help your package's development.

 ### Create SQLite Database

-This command create `database/database.sqlite` on your package's Laravel skeleton.
+This command creates `database/database.sqlite` on your package's Laravel skeleton.
 You can invoke it by running the following command:

 ```bash
 vendor/bin/testbench package:create-sqlite-db